DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-24 Brian Feedback.md

 > Here are the pieces Brian used to make his walls.

-- The pieces Brian used for his wall pieces
+- The pieces Brian used for his wall pieces are a little too granular (too small), which would make it kinda hard to make a level quickly.
+- Also, they are pretty detailed.
+	- They are supposed to be bookshelves that line the walls, but having these completely make up a level might be too much.
+- What I had in mind was usin